 Are marriage boundaries a reasonable option for the suffering spouse in a difficult marriage?

 It was a radical revelation and I was arriving at that conclusion too, albeit more slowly.
-“Us” was a separate organism.
+Our relationship was no longer “him” and “me.”
+There was an “us” element too.

 And much as we professed devotion to one another, it was our actions and attitudes, especially in moments of conflict that determined if “us” lived or died.